modkit56/django-fullstack/README.md

 # django-fullstack

- building a django app to learn all about the framework
+building a django app (my personal website + a blog) to learn all about the framework